TimeDelta/learning-to-learn/README.md

 This balance ensures both **exploitation and exploration**: the population can refine known good solutions while still injecting radically new variations.

 ### Other explanations to incoporate (!!TODO)
-*Guided latent retries.* To keep promising latents alive, the decoder retains a non-empty graph seen during each child’s decode attempts if available and jitters subsequent retries around that anchor rather than restarting from the original latent.
-Empirically this turns “almost valid” intermediate graphs into stepping stones, increasing the likelihood that at least one decode per latent survives the structural filters (implementation: [`population.py:260-340`](population.py)).

 Immediately after the seed generation is evaluated, the self-compressing autoencoder (SCAE) undergoes a dedicated 100-epoch warm-up.